oztar/node_web-terminaljs/Readme.md

  - restart nodejs
  - control memory

-##autor notes
+## autor notes
 This version is the base code, it is totally improvable.
 The project has particulars: jquery.min inside the project.
 I keep working to make it more professional.
 I hope you like it.

 ## Install

-   npm install web-terminaljs ( no yet, using manual install)
+   npm install web-terminaljs

 ## install manual